beyond88/gainlovegainlove-child/README.md

 ## Child theme extention

-#### _I customized the child theme functionality following some custom requirements.
-The main goal of the customization is to enchance feature of give plugin template.
-Added endpoint to interact with clientside request like updates, activities, testimonials, and top donors.
+#### _I did customize the child theme functionality following some custom requirements.
+The main goal of the customization is to enhance the features of give plugin template.
+Added endpoint to interact with clientside requests like updates, activities, testimonials, and top donors.

 #### Features
 - Feature image